-News articles and essays about The Brautigan Library.
+News articles, essays, and other kinds of stories about The Brautigan Library.

 Laskow, Sarah.
-2017.
-13 Wonderfully Specific Libraries Reveal Their Oldest Treasures
+13 Wonderfully Specific Libraries Reveal Their Oldest Treasures.
+Atlas Obscura, 2017.

 Aaron, Kumasi.
-2017.
 "A Library of Unpublished Books?
 The Message Beyond the Pages."
-E. W. Scripps Company.
-August 24.
+E. W. Scripps Company, 24 Aug.
+2017.

 A television story produced for national distribution throughout the Scripps network.
 Scripps is a national media company, operating thirty-three television stations in the United States.
 This story was broadcast in Baltimore, Denver, and other cities.